 Commercial fusion energy is an incredibly complex endeavor that involves a multitude of phases, processes, technologies and facilities, all of which must integrate seamlessly.
 Like any form of energy, fusion needs fuel, and that fuel goes through a cycle from its origins to providing energy to becoming spent waste.
-FC-FIRE is tasked with seeing campus, which will provide modern, that is geographically scattered could that cycle through to completion.
+FC-FIRE is tasked with seeing that cycle through to completion.